 < 10 employees £25 10 - 50 employees £50 >50 employees £100

-To join the Society please download and complete the Membership & Gift Aid form, and either bring them to one of the evening meetings or return to:
+To join the Society please download and complete the Membership & Gift Aid form, and bring them to one of the evening meetings:

 The Membership form also includes a Standing Order form to make annual renewal much easier – Please return this part of the form directly to your bank (note that most banks will not make retrospective payments, so if you join after October 1st, you will need to pay your first year’s subscription by cheque or cash).